feathersui/feathersui-starling/documentation/help/markdown/cookbook/item-renderer-background-skin.md

 author: Josh Tynjala

 ---
-# How to add a background skin to a custom item renderer based on FeathersControl and IListItemRenderer
+# How to add a background skin to a custom item renderer based on `FeathersControl` and `IListItemRenderer`

-The example [custom item renderer with FeathersControl and IListItemRenderer](../feathers-control-item-renderers.html) offers an easy-to-understand foundation to build upon.
+The example [custom item renderer with `FeathersControl` and `IListItemRenderer`](../feathers-control-item-renderers.html) offers an easy-to-understand foundation to build upon.
 It's pretty limited in features, though.
 For instance, you may want some kind of background skin.

+<aside class="info">If you've created a [custom item renderer based on `LayoutGroup`](../layout-group-item-renderers.html), you don't need to implement the background skin yourself.
+You can simply set the [`backgroundSkin`](../../api-reference/feathers/controls/LayoutGroup.html#backgroundSkin) property.</aside>

 ## A backgroundSkin getter and setter